XsLangley/CoCoS-AAAI2022/README.md

 The paper is now publicly accessible at the AAAI 2022 webpage: [click here](https://aaai-2022.virtualchair.net/poster_aaai4316).
 The supplementary materials of the paper can be found in `./paper/AAAI2022_COCOS_supp_mat.pdf`

+We also have a follow-up work [Violin](https://github.com/xslangley/violin) on CoCoS, which focuses on the same topic but with a different perspective.

 ## Cite This Work
 ```
 @article{xie2022cocos,